nilay994/nilay994.github.io/ssh.md

 ## Appendix C: Misc
 1. Append `~/.ssh/id_rsa.pub` of your computer to `~/.ssh/authorized_keys` of a server to prevent typing passwords all the time.
-2. Run an expect script (`.exp`) to automate a repitative task like `ssh`ing into, execute file transfers via `spawn scp`, to dump files back from your server to your local.
+2. Run an expect script (`.exp`) to automate a repetitive task like `ssh`ing into, execute file transfers via `spawn scp`, to dump files back from your server to your local.
 3. Use `rsync` instead of `scp` to only download the changed files in a destination.
 4. Install `JuiceSSH` on android to replace `termux`, but requires paid versions for configuring jump servers.
 5. `winscp` for windows can also handle jump servers, and above methods can work after switching the protocol to `scp` instead of `ftp`.